-This policy seeks to ensure that local manufacturing is considered as a key component where:
+The policy would ensure local manufacturing is fully considered, where feasible, in Tasmanian Government procurement, particularly for new buildings and refurbishment projects.
+The policy seeks to ensure that local manufacturing is considered as a key component where:

-- it represents value for money; - it provides appropriate quality and functionality; - it complies with the Buy Local Policy; - there are no technical or performance reasons for not considering local supply; and - it complies with relevant Australian Standards.
+- it represents value for money; - it provides appropriate quality and functionality; - it complies with the Buy Local Policy; - there are no technical or performance reasons for not considering local; and - it complies with relevant Australian Standards.

-5 Tassie template for modular housing (free IP)
+5. Tassie template for modular housing (free IP)

 Government should fund pre-approved case study house designs compatible with the NCC2022.
-The designs would then be centralised on the Housing Authority website for free download.
+The designs would then be centralized on the Housing Authority website for free download.
 This would provide greater approval certainty and shortened construction timeframes for industry.

-6 Steel frame training facility
+6. Steel frame training facility.